aethnae/cloning/README.md

 Dependencies include *numpy* and *scipy* for conjugate gradients, *scikit-image* for file-reading and *matplotlib* for visualization.

-1. Open the directory in a unix-terminal with bash and create a **virtual environment**
+1. Open the directory in a unix-terminal with bash and create a **virtual environment**.
+For fish users, add `activate.fish` when sourcing.

     ```Bash
-    python -m venv venv
+    python3 -m venv venv
     source venv/bin/activate  # On macOS/Linux
     .\venv\Scripts\activate   # On Windows
     ```